 If timely medical attention is taken, the overdose can be reversed.
 However, the higher chance is that the overdose will kill the user.
 Cocaine stimulates the reward center of the brain and repeated use conditions the body to crave cocaine in order to replicate the same rush of excess dopamine brought on by the drug.
 If the drug isn’t administered in increased quantities regularly, the user experiences withdrawal symptoms such as nausea, depression, and fatigue.

 Cocaine addiction can be treated in drug rehabilitation centers and behavioral therapy.
-Even though no drugs exist to cure the addiction, researchers are working on creating such medication.
+Even though no drugs exist to heal the addiction, researchers are working on creating such medication.